-Periodontal Care Philadelphia
+Periodontal Care in Philadelphia

 If poor oral hygiene, dry mouth or gum disease is found to be the root cause of bad breath the dentist takes necessary steps to see that the condition is treated.
-Patients are guided about the measures that should be taken to avoid the problem in future.
+Patients are guided about the measures that should be taken to avoid the problem in the future.
 It is important for patients to be aware of good oral hygiene practices and maintain a healthy lifestyle to avoid the embarrassment of bad breath.

 Don't just cover up bad breath.
 Prevent it.